spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/03-Day/03-Day-LessonPlan.md

   ```
 * Ask the students the following question(s):

-  1. If we are importing an object named `CountProvider`, what do you think we will find in `GlobalState`?
+  * ☝️If we are importing an object named `CountProvider`, what do you think we will find in `GlobalState`?
-  2. If `GlobalState` is performing the function its name suggests, what else might we find in it?

-* Facilitate discussion around the following answers:

-  1. Based on the name `CountProvider`, we can expect to find `createContext` used to create the exported object.
+  * 🙋Based on the name `CountProvider`, we can expect to find `createContext` used to create the exported object.

+  * ☝️If `GlobalState` is performing the function its name suggests, what else might we find in it?

-  2. We can find `GlobalState` in any component of our application that will need access to the global state.
+  * 🙋We can find `GlobalState` in any component of our application that will need access to the global state.

 * Open [Ins_Store](../../../../01-Class-Content/20-react/01-Activities/20-Ins_Store/src/utils/GlobalState.js) in your IDE and explain the following points: